Future Trends in Computing

 NCC Group told the BBC that they had found a way to take control of a car’s brakes and a variety of its systems through the car’s radio.
 In fact, they said, it would even be possible for them to take control of several cars at once using the same technique.
 All it would take was one stream of code to infiltrate a weakness in the system.

-SECURITY GUY BILL SCANNELL wanted was to disable a device in his car:
+SECURITY GUY BILL SCANNELL wanted was to disable a device in

 An always-on, net-connected “helper” that provides the car’s driver with app connections, turn-by-turn navigation, and roadside assistance… at the expense of personal driving data.